 Well if you have a good wife – and most wives are good- then you should not think of them only at Christmas, or maybe their wedding anniversary.
 But all the time, because they are your partners for better, or for worse.

 So I say to you men, look back over the past year.
-Have you done all you could for tha good wife of yours.
+Have you done all you could for that good wife of yours?
 Have you made it easier for her to help raise your family?
 To make a place nice for you to go when you are through working?

-Maybe you will want to give that wife jewelery or perfume.
+Maybe you will want to give that wife jewelry or perfume.
 Or a nice new dress.
 Or a big, soft, easy chair- for you to sit in.

 Well now Madame Schumann-Heink what a lovely idea, but I think you should be aware that I know women who would wrap the Hoover cord round that “thoughtful” husbands neck and stuff him with chives and an onion on Christmas Day if he shoved a present designed to “help her make a place nice for you when you are through working ” down her stocking.
 Some women, you see, Madame, just don’t know they are borne…

-Now I have in the past been the recipient of both a food blender and a stock pot at Christmas.
+Now I have in the past been the recipient of both a food blender and a stockpot at Christmas.
 But here’s the thing: I asked for them.
 It wasn’t that said partner took a long hard look at me and thought, what she needs is an easier way of dicing carrots.
 Nope, No Siree.
 What actually happened was that I asked for a food blender and he looked at me sadly and agreed to buy it despite the fact that a set of saucy underwear would have been his gift of choice.
+I could get him a set of saucy underwear instead, perhaps some custom face boxer shorts to get him going… his own face would do it I bet!

 No wonder he left me!